Why Outsourced Executive Assistants Make Sense for Any Size Company

 To address the gap, more business leaders are seeking long-term outsourced executive support through managed outsourced executive assistant (virtual assistant) services.

-If your executives are bogged down in day-to-day tasks and need more time for strategic business-building work, this guide can help you discover whether a managed virtual assistant service might be the right solution to provide long-term administrative support.
+If your executives are bogged down in day-to-day tasks and need more time for strategic business-building, this guide can help you determine whether a managed virtual assistant service is the right solution for long-term administrative support.

 What is an Outsourced Executive Assistant Service?

-A managed outsourced executive assistant service can hire executive assistants without adding any management or HR, reducing overhead.
+A managed outsourced executive assistant service can hire executive assistants without adding management or HR overhead, reducing overhead.

-Many virtual assistant agencies connect you with freelancers or independent contractors.
+Many virtual assistant services act as staffing agencies, connecting you with freelancers or independent contractors.
 However, when you hire an independent contractor, you are responsible for training, managing, and supervising the assistant’s work.
 The assistants you're outsourcing aren't full-time employees of the agency.

 The service provider:

-In this case, the outsourced administrative support is a virtual assistant backed by a team.
+In this case, the outsourced administrative support is provided by a virtual assistant backed by a team.
 The VAs are all full-time employees, and the company offers a career path, growth opportunities, and incentives to optimize performance.
-But to you, they are just like internal employees, embedded in your organizations and working directly with your executives.
+But to you, they are just like internal employees, embedded in your organization and working directly with your executives.

 Learn more: 26 Virtual Assistant Tasks You Can Outsource